 I know a lot about this topic.
 But something new dawned on me the other day.
-I realised, that in all my years thinking about this issue, I have learned much more about how to get away with doping than how to prevent it.
+I realized, that in all my years thinking about this issue, I have learned much more about how to get away with doping than how to prevent it.

 Sadly, it can sometimes seem like doping and other cheating is as fundamental to cycling as the wheels on the bikes themselves.

-So, out of curiosity I decided to make a list – based on the books I’ve read, the academic literature I’ve reviewed, and the cyclists I have listened to at all levels in the sport.
+So, out of curiosity, I decided to make a list – based on the books I’ve read, the academic literature I’ve reviewed, and the cyclists I have listened to at all levels in the sport.
 In the spirit of sharing, here are the 10 things I know about how to dope and prosper in cycling.

 Hello, Lance Armstrong?
-With these strategies you’ll be running the UCI one day.
+With these strategies, you’ll be running the UCI one day.
 Seriously.

 1. Don’t get caught.

 Seems obvious?
 Sure.
 But there’s a bit of an art to this.
-To avoid getting caught, one thing you need to practise is being hard to find, being late to appointments, getting delayed, being unreliable.
+To avoid getting caught, one thing you need to practice is being hard to find, being late to appointments, getting delayed, being unreliable.

 All the best dopers have done this well.
 You can’t be tested if you’re not there.

 Failed to show up for drug testing?
 Didn’t answer the door for a random test?
 Whereabouts program?
 No problem.
-You slept in, phone went dead, you felt sick, you forgot, or… it was someone else’s fault.
+You slept in, the phone went dead, you felt sick, you forgot, or… it was someone else’s fault.
 Use your strikes.
 You get the picture.

 Alternatively, if you’re easy to find, or one of those obsessive-compulsive types who like to be on time, you’ve got more work to do.
 I’ve got four words for you – intravenous micro-dose, saline, and transfusion.